 The MapTiler plugin for QGIS is released under an open-source license on GitHub.
 Feel free to report issues or send pull requests!

-For the upcoming QGIS 3.14, there is an ongoing work by Lutra Consulting on native support for vector tiles.
+For the upcoming QGIS 3.14, there is ongoing work by Lutra Consulting on native support for vector tiles.
 MapTiler plugin is already able to load them - you can test it using the QGIS nightly releases.